I participated in an Influencer Activation on behalf of DiMe Media for the TB Blood Test. #TBBloodTest #PruebaDeSangreTB

 What is tuberculosis?

 Tuberculosis or TB is an airborne, highly contagious, infectious disease caused by a bacterium, Mycobacterium tuberculosis.
-Most frequently, TB affects the lungs, however, it can also cause disease in any part of the body, such as the lymph nodes, bones, brain, organs and eyes.
+Most frequently, TB affects the lungs, however, it can also cause diseases in any part of the body, such as the lymph nodes, bones, brain, organs, and eyes.
 It also kills about 1.5 million people worldwide each year.

 Unfortunately, because TB is an airborne disease all it takes is a cough, a sneeze, or just speaking with someone face to face who has TB.
 This is why we need to make sure that our children are being tested and we are aware of all the symptoms.